-Is it good for 5th graders to be at camp with 12th graders?
+Is it good for Middle Schoolers to be at camp with High Schoolers?

 It is definitely a large age span.
 Ideally the camp is designed for students who have spent at least a year in junior high (either in school or their church's ministry programming).

 Who are the volunteers attending?